A key measure of inflation rose to a 31-year high in October - KVIA

 A deluge of economic data ahead of the Thanksgiving holiday highlights how the pandemic economy is still very much in flux.

-A key measure of inflation stood at 5% over the 12-month period ended in October, the Bureau of Labor Statistics reported Wednesday.
+A key measure of inflation stood at 5% over the 12-month period ended in October, the Bureau of Economic Analysis reported Wednesday.
 That was the highest level since November 1990.

 Stripping out food and energy costs, which tend to be more volatile, prices rose 4.1% over the period, the most since January 1991.

-Meanwhile, the same inflation gauge grew at annualized rate of 5.3% in the third quarter, the federal Bureau of Economic Analysis reported earlier Wednesday morning.
+Meanwhile, the same inflation gauge grew at annualized rate of 5.3% in the third quarter, the BEA reported earlier Wednesday morning.
 That compares with an increase of 6.5% in the second quarter.
-That is good news for consumers, but even with the decrease in the personal consumption expenditure index, prices are still very high.
+While that’s good news in principle, prices are still very high.

 The same early report updated the pace of US economic growth between July and September to 2.1% on an annualized basis, slightly less than economists had predicted.
 An initial report last month said the economy had grown at a rate of 2% last quarter.
 The little bump was due to strong consumer spending in spite of the high prices.